 Previously, we reviewed that the $p$-adic BTZ black hole is constructed as a quotient space of the Bruhat-Tits tree and is visualized as a central polygon with a sub-Bruhat-Tits rooted tree attached to each vertex of the polygon.
 The central polygon is the horizon of the $p$-adic BTZ black hole with area $l = -ord_{p} (q) = \log_p|q|_p$ and $q$ is the generator of Schottky group $q^{\mathbb{Z}}$.
-Considering the construction of the $p$-adic BTZ black hole, we choose a new set of coordinates $(n,h)$ to parametrize bulk points.
-The label of vertices on the horizon, which the bulk point attaches to, are represented by $n = 0,1, \cdots,l-1$.
+Considering the construction of the $p$-adic BTZ black hole, we chose a new set of coordinates $(n,h)$ to parametrize the bulk points.
+The labels of vertices on the horizon, to which bulk points are attached (directly or indirectly), are represented by $n = 0,1, \cdots,l-1$.
 Whereas $h = 0,1, \cdots, \infty$ represents the number of edges between the attached central vertex and that bulk point.

 Under this parametrization, in order to calculate the similar Witten diagram mentioned in \cite{KrausMaloney}, we replace the original integration over AdS space with a summation over all bulk points $(n,h)$ on the quotient space of the Bruhat-Tits tree